tbrowder/FontFactory-Type1/README.md

 say "size: {$c10.size}"; # OUTOUT: «size: 10␤»
 ```

-In addition to those attributes, all the attributes from `Font::AFM` are also available plus some added for convenience.
+As stated above, in addition to those attributes, all the attributes from `Font::AFM` are also available plus some added for convenience.
 For example:

     # for typesetting, find the width of a kerned string in PostScript points (72/inch):
     my $text = "Some string of text to be typeset in a beautiful PDF document.";